 International Trans Day of Remembrance

-Recognised internationally on November 20 every year, we pay respect to the trans and gender diverse members of the community who have lost their life at the hands of others or by suicide.
+Recognised internationally on November 20 every year, we pay respect to the trans and gender diverse members of the community who have died at the hands of others or by suicide.
 We celebrate the bravery of our communities and recognise ongoing struggles to bring equality to transgender, gender diverse, and non binary communities in South Australia and around the globe.

 2022